nabchar/Redux_Review_Workshop/README.md

   - `store` just has the store
   - `foodstand.jsx` is our 'entry' file where we hook/render our Root React component into `index.html`

-### Fruit stand
+### Fruits For Sale!!!
 After you open the app you'll see that we have a functioning fruit stand.
-You can add apples and oranges, as well as any other user input.
+You can add apples and oranges, as well as any other fruit via user input.

 ### I like fruit.... but what about snacks?
 Fruit is awesome, but I like chips too... and other unhealthy snacks for that matter.
 Let's dive in and add a new layer to our App that will allow us to add different kinds of snacks into our Food Stand.